 Omega-3 Fatty Acids

 Studies show that eating more fatty acids can improve eye health as well.
 How do you get more omega-3s in your diet?
-Eat more fatty fish such as salmon, tuna, mackerel, and herring is how you do it.
-You may also take an over the counter supplement.
-Sometimes this supplement will be labeled as an omega-3, but it also can be labeled “fish oil.”
-You can even get more omega-3s in your diet by adding flax to your smoothies.
+Eat more wild caught fatty fish such as salmon, tuna, mackerel, and herring.
+You may also take an over the counter supplement, such as the Heyedrate Omega-3 for Eye Health.
+Sometimes supplements will be labeled as an omega-3, but it also can be labeled “fish oil.”
+You can even get more omega-3s in your diet by adding ground flaxseed to your smoothies.

 Luckily enough, there are a wide variety of sources for vitamin B. Even the pickiest eaters should find a food that contains a lot of the vitamin.
 You can find it in brown rice, barley, and millet.
 Meat eaters can get vitamin B from red meat, poultry, and fish.
 Eat eggs, milk, and cheese to get vitamin B. Vegetarians can eat beans, lentils, broccoli, spinach, citrus fruits, avocados, and bananas.
 Vitamin B, like vitamin A, promotes eye health and can eliminate some of what causes chronic dry eyes.